-The building that now serves as the Alumni House was constructed in 1906 as a home for the Superintendent of Buildings and Grounds.
+The building that served most recently as the Alumni House (and was named as such) was constructed in 1906 as a home for the Superintendent of Buildings and Grounds.
 Funds for this building project, $6,800, came from a statewide millage tax whose proceeds were required to be used only for constructing buildings.
 The 36' x 42' building is located north of Lang Hall near West 23rd Street.
 It is just across the street from the University Book and Supply store.

 The first Superintendent to occupy the house was James E. Robinson, who also designed it.
 Mr. Robinson occupied the house from 1907 until he retired from his position in 1931.
 His successor, E. E. Cole, lived in the house from 1931 until 1953.
 Mr. Cole paid a rent of $50 per month.

 In 1953, after Mr. Cole moved into his own residence, the Superintendent's House was remodeled for use by the Department of Home Economics.
 That department used the building from 1953 to 1984 as the Home Economics Laboratory.
 Students registered for a course entitled "Home Management House" and lived in the house for part of a semester.
 During this time, the building came to be called the Home Management House.